HelloYeew/helloyeew-custom-discord-rich-presence/README.md

 ## Warning!

-- On both Macs and Windows if you close a terminal or command prompt (when you click open *start_win.bat*) It will stop your rich presence
+- On both Macs and Windows if you close a terminal or command prompt (when you click open *start_win.bat*) It will stop your rich presence.
 - If you close Discord, a program will auto stop.
 - On Macs if you want to stop a program to config something in *main.js* you can click **Control + C** to stop a program and config something.
-After config you can run it again without closing a termnal.
+After config you can run it again without closing a terminal.
+(In Windows just close Command Prompt and config then double click *start_win.bat* to open again.)